Atomic scale structure and dynamical properties of (TeO$_2$)$_{1-x}$-(Na$_2$O)$_{x}$ glasses through first-principles

-The conductivity was determined on the specific composition \ch{(TeO2)_{0.7}-(Na_{2}O)_{0.3}} by Electrochemical Impedance Spectroscopy (EIS) measurements with a Solartron 1260 Impedance/Gain-Phase Analyzer at frequencies ranging from 5 MHz to 1 Hz, and a voltage amplitude of 3 V. Impedance measurements were carried out during a heating stage from room temperature to about 20°C below the glass transition temperature (T$_{\rm g}$).
+The conductivity was determined on the specific compositions \ch{(TeO2)_{0.9}-(Na_{2}O)_{0.1}} and \ch{(TeO2)_{0.7}-(Na_{2}O)_{0.3}} by Electrochemical Impedance Spectroscopy (EIS) measurements with a Solartron 1260 Impedance/Gain-Phase Analyzer at frequencies ranging from 5 MHz to 1 Hz, and a voltage amplitude of 3 V. Impedance measurements were carried out during a heating stage from room temperature to about 20°C below the glass transition temperature (T$_{\rm g}$).
 The electronic conductivity (S/cm) was calculated using the equation $\sigma$ = L/(R.S) where L is the pellet thickness (cm), R is the overall resistance ($\Omega$), and S is the area of the pellet (cm$^2$).